avocadojesus/api-contract-node/README.md

 ```

 ## CLI API
-* `ENDPOINTS_PATH`: The path to the `endpoints.json` file containing the schema you want it to expose.
+* `API_CONTRACT_PATH`: The path to the `api-contract.json` file containing the schema you want it to expose.
 If not specified, it will look in your project root.
 * `API_CONTRACT_PORT`: specifies the port to run the api contract test server on.
 If not specified, it will default to `4000`

 ## Contract API

-The contract API refers to the way in which an `endpoints.json` file can be composed.
+The contract API refers to the way in which an `api-contract.json` file can be composed.
 To integrate, one needs to expose all of their endpoints to a json file, carefully exposing the intended types for each param expected in the response payload, like so:

 #### Basic example